Super-LIO: A Robust and Efficient LiDAR-Inertial Odometry System with a Compact Mapping Strategy: Method

 Due to the discrete nature of the voxel grid, the distances between the reference subvoxel $\mathbf{S}_{0,0}$ and all subvoxels $\mathbf{S}_{i,j}\in\mathbf{S}$, computed by Eq.~\eqref{eq:subvoxel_dist}, constitute a finite enumerated set of attainable distances.
 We denote this set by $\mathcal{D}=\{d_m \mid m=0,\dots,M\}$, which is arranged in ascending order.
-Subvoxels at the same distance are then grouped into a distance-equivalence set, as defined in Eq.\eqref{eq:group_def}, where $\mathcal{V}(\mathbf{S}_{i,j})$ denotes the cubic region corresponding to subvoxel $\mathbf{S}_{i,j}$.
+Subvoxels at the same distance are then grouped into a distance-equivalence set, as defined in Eq.\eqref{eq:group_def}.

-Concatenating the groups yields the ordered traversal list defined in Eq.~\eqref{eq:traversal_concat}.
+Concatenating the distance-equivalence groups yields the ordered traversal list for the reference subvoxel $\mathbf{S}_{0,0}$ of the query voxel, as defined in Eq.~\eqref{eq:traversal_concat}.

-Although in the absolute coordinate frame each subvoxel $\mathbf{S}_{0,j}$ appears to have a distinct traversal list, in the relative coordinate frame all subvoxels share the same search topology.
-They are related by reflections along the three coordinate axes, a property we term \textbf{octant symmetry}.
-This symmetry implies that the traversal list for any $\mathbf{S}_{0,j}$ can be obtained from the reference list $\mathcal{T}(\mathbf{S}_{0,0})$ by a deterministic transformation.